 8. Make the Most of Mnemonics

 Let’s face it: Japanese is extremely different from English.
-They developed in completely different parts of the world, were subjected to different influences and evolved in different ways.
 But there’s a brilliant ray of light to make memorizing all those new symbols and words a snap: mnemonics!

-What’s a mnemonic?
-Simply put, a mnemonic device is a tool to help people remember vast amounts of information.
-This ranges from rhymes to images to songs— anything can serve as a mnemonic device, as long as it helps you recall whatever you’ve been learning.
-Think of the alphabet song or PEMDAS in mathematics.
-These are types of mnemonic devices.
+A mnemonic is a tool to help people remember vast amounts of information.
+This ranges from rhymes to images to songs—anything can serve as a mnemonic device, as long as it helps you recall whatever you’ve been learning.

-Mnemonics will save your life when you’re first starting out, and plenty of mnemonic devices exist for helping newcomers learn Japanese hiragana, katakana and especially kanji.
+Plenty of mnemonic devices exist for helping newcomers learn Japanese hiragana, katakana and especially kanji, such as:

 - The character ん looks like the letter n, so you know that ん makes the “n” sound.

 - In kanji, 話 means “speak,” and is comprised of the radicals 言 (to say) and 舌 (tongue).
 Put them together, and you get “to say with the tongue”—AKA “speak!”

-Of course, you can make the most of the dozens of mnemonics out there.
-But an even more effective way to commit Japanese to memory is by creating your own.
+An even more effective way to commit Japanese to memory is to create your own mnemonics.
 Here are some suggestions to help you get started:

 - Create a song about grammar rules.

-- The textbook series “Adventures in Japanese” has a wonderful song to help memorize て forms, to the tune of “O Christmas Tree.”
+Example: The textbook series “Adventures in Japanese” has a song for helping memorize て forms, to the tune of “O Christmas Tree.”

 - Use a spelling device to remember the order of Japanese vowels.

 Don’t be afraid to get creative.
 As long as whatever you use helps you correctly recall information, it works!

-One of the simplest ways to train your brain to use a foreign language is to think in a foreign language.
-This requires some conscious effort, but all you have to do is look and think.
-No textbook necessary!
+One of the fastest ways to train your brain to use Japanese is to think in Japanese.